phrdang/phrdang.github.io/ed-portfolio.md

 ## CS 194-271 Research in AI Education
 Aug 2024 - Dec 2024 | Berkeley, CA

-- Worked on a project (advised by Professors Gireeja Ranade and Narges Norouzi) that uses LLMs to automatically classify large problem banks by topic, saving time for TAs and potentially helping students find problems to study.
+- Worked on a project called `findprob` ([GitHub](https://github.com/phrdang/findprob), [docs](https://phrdang.github.io/findprob/), [PyPI](https://pypi.org/project/findprob/)) (advised by Professors Gireeja Ranade and Narges Norouzi) that uses LLMs to automatically classify large problem banks by topic, saving time for TAs and potentially helping students find problems to study.
 - Next semester (Spring 2025), I intend to take a seminar course with the instructors to submit our project to the [Educational Data Mining 2025](https://educationaldatamining.org/edm2025/) research conference.

 ## Research Assistant at [Algorithms and Computing for Education (ACE) Lab](https://acelab.berkeley.edu/)